-About WREX 13WREX began operation on October 1, 1953, as a primary affiliate of CBS.
-It shared ABC with NBC affiliate WTVO, channel 17 (which signed on five months earlier), and also aired programming from the DuMont Television Network.
-It was owned by Greater Rockford Television, a group of local businessmen.
-The station's call letters were selected in honor of Rex N. Caster, the son of station president L.E.
+About WREX 13WREX debuted as a CBS main affiliate on October 1, 1953.
+It shared ABC with NBC station WTVO, channel 17 (which had signed on five months earlier), and also carried DuMont Television Network programming.
+Greater Rockford Television, a consortium of local businesspeople, owned it.
+The call letters were chosen to commemorate Rex N. Caster, the son of station president L.E.
 Caster.
-Rex Caster was a First Lieutenant in the United States Army who was killed in France during World War II.
+Rex Caster was a First Lieutenant in the United States Army who was killed in World War II in France.

-Besides serving its immediate area, WREX attracted viewers early on in its history from parts of the neighboring Madison area.
-In fact, the two areas still share overlapping coverage among their television stations, especially in Rock County, Wisconsin (technically in the Madison television market), and that market's ABC affiliate, WKOW (channel 27) is a sister station to WREX, assisting with newsgathering in the northern part of the Rockford market.
-Until Madison's WISC-TV (channel 3) signed on in 1956, WREX was the only VHF station for both the Rockford and Madison areas.
-This was because Rockford and Madison were sandwiched between markets where other VHF channels were already assigned–Chicago (channels 2, 5, 7, 9, and 11) to the east, Milwaukee (channels 4, 6, 10, and 12) to the northeast, and La Crosse/Eau Claire (channels 8 and 13) to the west.
+WREX initially drew viewers from sections of the surrounding Madison region in addition to serving its immediate area.
+In fact, the two markets continue to have overlapping coverage among their television stations, particularly in Rock County, Wisconsin (technically in the Madison television market), where WKOW (channel 27) is a sister station to WREX, assisting with newsgathering in the northern part of the Rockford market.
+WREX was the sole VHF station in both the Rockford and Madison regions until WISC-TV (channel 3) went on in 1956.
+This was due to the fact that Rockford and Madison were wedged between markets with existing VHF channels—Chicago (channels 2, 5, 7, 9, and 11) to the east, Milwaukee (channels 4, 6, 10, and 12) to the northeast, and La Crosse/Eau Claire (channels 8 and 13) to the west.